amaan4152/3DPoseEvaluator/README.md

 and Percent Joints Detected (PJD) to compare between the various 3D pose estimation algorithms.

 ## Installation and Setup
-GAIT analysis OTS and IMU data provided by NIST are in the data folder.
+GAIT analysis OTS and IMU data are in the data folder.
  1. Install docker into system: https://docs.docker.com/get-docker/<br>
     Check if docker CLI is available and ready: `docker --version`
  2. Clone this github repository.
 Create an **output** folder inside the repository.
 If you want, you could also create a video directory to store all your necessary video files for analysis.